CornellNLP/ConvoKit/docs/source/npr-2p.rst

 Usage
 -----

-Convert the CANDOR Corpus into ConvoKit format using this notebook `Converting NPR-2P Corpus to ConvoKit Format <https://github.com/CornellNLP/ConvoKit/blob/master/examples/dataset-examples/NPR-2P/npr_to_convokit.ipynb>`_
+Convert the NPR-2P Corpus into ConvoKit format using this notebook `Converting NPR-2P Corpus to ConvoKit Format <https://github.com/CornellNLP/ConvoKit/blob/master/examples/dataset-examples/NPR-2P/npr_to_convokit.ipynb>`_

 To download directly with ConvoKit: